 Two, make sure to mash the beans until a thick paste forms.
 Leaving a few whole beans is okay as I know this adds to the texture of the burger, but the majority should be smooth to bind the patty together.

-You most certainly can!
-I store the burgers in the fridge for 2-5 days and reheat in the microwave for 30 seconds when I’m ready to eat them.
+I store the burgers in the fridge for 2-5 days and reheat them in the microwave for 30 seconds when I'm ready to eat them.

-Alternatively, they can be stored in the freezer up to 3 weeks between sheets of parchment paper in a closed container so they do not stick together.
-To reheat out of the freezer it’s best to pan fry these burgers as microwaving tends to make them less crispy.
+Alternatively, they can be stored in the freezer for up to 3 weeks between sheets of parchment paper in a closed container so they do not stick together.
+To reheat out of the freezer it's best to pan-fry these burgers as microwaving tends to make them less crispy.

-These Baked Vegan Black Bean Quinoa Veggie Burgers is truly SO easy and makes the absolute best vegan dinner recipe for a group.
-I always know I’ve created a great recipe when the leftovers don’t last more than two days in our house.
-Well, I can solidly say these veggie burgers were eaten in record timing!
-I truly can’t wait for you to try this recipe and add ALL the toppings.
+I always know I've created a great vegan burger recipe when the leftovers don't last more than two days in our house.
+Well, I can solidly say these Vegan Black Bean Quinoa Veggie Burgers were eaten in record timing!
+I truly can't wait for you to try this recipe and add ALL the toppings.

-- 1 flax egg (1 Tbsp ground flax mixed with 2 Tbsp water left to sit 5-10 minutes)
+- 1 flax egg 1 Tablespoon ground flax mixed with 2 Tablespoons water left to sit 5-10 minutes

-- Once the black beans are mashed, add in the rest of the ingredients including the the quinoa, carrots, 1/4 cup of the almond flour, tomato paste, and spices.
+- Once the black beans are mashed, add in the rest of the ingredients including the the quinoa, carrots, ¼ cup of the almond flour, tomato paste, and spices.
 Mix together until the burger mixture is cohesive.
 The burger mixture should be moist but not too sticky or too dry.
-If too wet, add in up to 1/2 cup almond flour and if too dry add in 1 Tbsp of almond milk or water.
+If too wet, add in up to ½ cup almond flour and if too dry add in 1 tablespoon of almond milk or water.
 The burger patties will be semi sticky and should not be dry.

 - Preheat the oven to 350F and line a baking sheet with parchment paper.